ggabbiani/OFL/orthodocs/artifacts/caddy.md

 __faces__
-faces defined by their othonormal axis in floating semi-axis list format
+faces defined by their orthonormal axis in floating semi-axis list format

 __tolerance__
 SCALAR added to each internal payload dimension.